-If you are facing possible sex charges, please know that you have the right to speak with an attorney before you respond to any questions by the police.
-Many times the police will attempt to utilize psychological tricks and guilt to obtain a “confession.”
-When in doubt, don’t talk on the phone, don’t submit to a lie detector test, and do not allow yourself to be interviewed before you speak with an experienced sex crimes attorney.
+There are often times where the police will attempt to utilize psychological tricks and guilt in order to obtain a “confession.”
+If you are in doubt, don’t talk on the phone, do not consent to a lie detector test, and do not allow yourself to be questioned before you speak with an experienced sex crimes attorney.

 Additionally, the police may also use “confrontation calls” in order to try to compile evidence against you.

 If you have receives a phone call from someone who has accused you of committing a sex crime, bkeep in mind of the fact that the police may be recording the call and can use anything that you say against you.
 Here at Alcock and Associates we have a long history of winning criminal cases in the state of Arizona.

 Our team of dedicated and experienced attorneys includes former sex crimes prosecutors.
 We comprehend that sex crimes can be falsely claimed in divorce and custody cases.
 We also understand that there are plenty of innocent people who are wrongly accused.
 Our ultimate goal for each of our clients is to win their case.

 Sex crimes in the eyes of the law is a broad term because of the fact that it refers to a wide variety of crimes.
 For example, there are many types of sex crimes including Indecent exposure, public sexual indecency, sexual abuse, sexual conduct with a minor, sexual assault, sexual exploitation, molestation of a child, and voyeurism.

 All sex crimes are considered to be a serious offense.
 If you have been accused of a crime that involves a sexual element, or believe you may be charged with such a crime, please do not hesitate to contact our team of experienced and dedicated attorneys so we can help you win your case.